wurdit/ffmpeg/README.md

 ## Making an optimized palette GIF

-`palettegen` has options that can improve the colors, but it's mostly not needed.
+To generate a good palette, we use the `palettegen` filter.
+It has options that can improve the colors, but they're usually not needed.
 For example, you can have a different palette *per frame*.
-You can read about these things elsewhere.
+You can read about these options elsewhere.

 ### Step 1: make the palette